gRPC has different types of methods and this tutorial will teach you all this in details. The gRPC method types are:

 Let us discuss each of these files one by one.

-You may ask how?
-The answer is when you build your solution in Visual Studio then a new file called Greet.cs is created at ‘GrpcService\obj\Debug\netcoreapp3.1\Greet.cs’.
+You will find a file called Greet.cs created at \obj\Debug\net8.0\Protos\Greet.cs.
 This file is auto generated by the compiler and contains implementation of greet.proto methods in C# syntaxes.
-I have shown the screenshot of this Greet.cs file below:
+We have shown the screenshot of this Greet.cs file below:

 Now open the greet.proto file and find the default implementation of the service as: